 Challenge your students (especially the older ones) to read their original creative writing pieces out loud to each other.
 Take this activity a step further and have the kids read their final projects out loud in front of the class.
 There are sure to be some surprises for all with this activity!

 One of the best creative writing activities is to write poems with kids.
 The poems need not be long.
-Beginners will improve their creative writings skills through learning how to write poems.
+Novice writers can improve their creative writings skills through learning how to write poems.

 Students can start with one to two verses at first and may choose to have their poems rhyme if they so desire.
 To help motivate kids, it is helpful if the teacher writes and/or shares various styles of poetry with the class.
 Sharing in this way will aid and guide children on how to create their own poetry.
 Encourage students to write more verses to hone and further develop their poetry writing skills.